 Another highlight of the horse riding holiday was coming back home on the last day of riding.
 I got to film everyone racing each other through the fields, galloping as fast as they possibly could, and we got back to the house during one of the most beautiful sunsets I’ve ever seen.

 Make sure to contact me directly for more info on our upcoming equestrian meet-ups in Argentina.
-Hanna Rogers will be hosting two meet-ups in March, and I will be hosting a meet-up through Patagonia again in December 2023.
+I will be hosting two meet-ups through Patagonia again in December 2023.
 Click here to read more and contact me if you would like to book a spot!

 Read more about the example itinerary and price breakdown here.